docmh/truthtrail/README.md

 ## Installation 🛠️

-TruthTrial has a server and a client part.
+TruthTrail has a server and a client part.
 The server part is written in TypeScript and the client part is a simple HTML file with JavaScript.

 ### Installation from source 📦